-WaterNow and Western Resource Advocates are working with the High Country Conservation Center and other stakeholders throughout the county to provide additional capacity and expertise to guide the development of a regional outdoor efficiency program.
+WaterNow and Western Resource Advocates worked with the High Country Conservation Center and other stakeholders throughout the county to provide additional capacity and expertise to guide the development of a regional outdoor efficiency program.

-WaterNow will work with partners to put this plan into action through the development and implementation of a regional outdoor water efficiency program.
-WaterNow will research and compile existing resources on best practices for outdoor efficiency programs, identify and conduct informational interviews with counties and cities that have adopted exemplary efficiency programs and that share similar characteristics (i.e. geography and tourism-based economies), convene stakeholder meetings, and draft outdoor water efficiency program guidelines that incorporate outreach strategies and financing options.
+WaterNow and WRA worked with partners to put this plan into action through the development and implementation of a regional outdoor water efficiency program.
+The project team researched and compiled existing resources on best practices for outdoor efficiency programs, identified and conducted informational interviews with counties and cities that have adopted exemplary efficiency programs and that share similar characteristics (i.e. geography and tourism-based economies), convened stakeholder meetings, and drafted outdoor water efficiency program guidelines that incorporate outreach strategies and financing options.

 (photo credit: Carol M. Highsmith)